-- Groundwater monitoring Alluvial monitoring wells will be installed downgradient at the perimeter of operational pollution (POP) and wells within the closer to the points of application.
-The applicant will also use existing wells will be used for land application monitoring. - Vadose zone monitoring Suction lysimeters will be installed in each center pivot circle and catchment area. - Surface water monitoring The applicant proposes 2 surface water samples in each Beaver Creek and Pass Creek, as well as 4 impoundment samples. - Effluent monitoring The applicant is proposing to measure effluent flow rates and water quality. - Soil sampling Prior to use, the applicant proposes to collect 2 samples from each quadrant of each center pivot area for a total of 8 samples per pivot.
-During operations, the applicant will collect 2 samples from each pivot. - Vegetation sampling. - Livestock sampling.
+- Groundwater monitoring Alluvial monitoring wells will be installed downgradient at the perimeter of operational pollution (POP) and wells closer to the points of application.
+The applicant will also use existing wells for land application monitoring. - Vadose zone monitoring Suction lysimeters will be installed in each center pivot circle and catchment area. - Surface water monitoring The applicant will have 2 surface water sampling locations in each Beaver Creek and Pass Creek, as well as 4 impoundment sampling locations. - Effluent monitoring The applicant will measure effluent flow rates and water quality.

+- Soil sampling Prior to use, the applicant will collect 2 samples from each quadrant of each center pivot area for a total of 8 samples per pivot.
+During operations, the applicant will collect 2 samples from each pivot.

+- Vegetation sampling.

+- · Livestock sampling.